Anatomy of the Spinal Cord

 |Click to Enlarge

 This portion of the spinal cord contains nerve roots that connect to the upper body, arms, and hands.
 Between the vertebrae in the spine are spongy cushions called intervertebral disks.
 If the disks collapse, they may "pinch" the nerves in the cervical spine, leading to a condition called cervical radiculopathy.
-This condition can cause pain or numbness in the arms.
+This condition can cause pain, weakness, or numbness in the arms.
 If the cervical region of the spinal cord is severely injured, as from a fall, it can cause quadriplegia, a condition in which most of the body is paralyzed.

 Maintaining a healthy spinal cord